BrandonRafaelLovelyno/BBCA-Analysis-Prediction/conclusion.md

 ### 3. Exchange Rate Impact to Prediction

 The idea is the exchange rate, which is the USD to IDR exchange rate, could adjust the prediction so that the prediction could yield less error

+As what can be seen from _/analysis/exchange-rate-impact-to-prediction.ipynb_, below correlation would be yield

+The correlation between the price of the stock and the dollar 0.8569405888871475

+Correlation between Dollar Difference and 2 Error 0.15188777387659264

+Correlation between Dollar Difference and 3 Error 0.18525925742884466

+Correlation between Dollar Difference and 4 Error 0.1522413961860319

+Correlation between Dollar Difference and 5 Error 0.2092657170069175

+With preceeding data, **it is true that the dollar price have decent impact on BBCA stock price**.
+Sadly, the dollar difference could not be used to adjust monthly progress prediction.
+In other word, **the dollar difference is not the primary cause of monthly progress**